gdbroman/broman.blog/_posts/2020/2020-01-17-specialization.md

 > When you add in my ordinary business skills, my strong work ethic, my risk tolerance, and my reasonably good sense of humor, I’m fairly unique.
 And in this case that uniqueness has commercial value.

-## Conclusion - Was Adam Smith Wrong?
+## Conclusion: Was Adam Smith Wrong?

 That Adam Smith guy was on to something.
 Though to simply advice a person, at the begging of his or her career, to specialize at all cost would not be entirely optimal in my opinion.